devInstance/DevCoreApp/src/Server/README.md

 The sample app currently has several providers:

-• Identity and Authentication: A set of interfaces implementing user and password validation and management.
+- **Identity and Authentication**: A set of interfaces implementing user and password validation and management.
 Interface declarations and implementations reside in the "Authentication" folder of the project.
 Potentially, it can be moved to a separate assembly if the authentication process gets more complicated.
-• Email provider: A set of interfaces for composing and sending emails wrapped into a separate assembly called "EmailProcessor."
+- **Email provider**: A set of interfaces for composing and sending emails wrapped into a separate assembly called "EmailProcessor."
 There is an implementation based on MailKit.
-• Database providers: Please see more in the [Database ReadMe](/src/Server/Database#readme).
+- **Database providers**: Please see more in the [Database ReadMe](/src/Server/Database#readme).